the-events-calendar/event-tickets/readme.txt

 = [5.1.3] TBD =

-* Fix - Fixed an issue where long descriptions were breaking the block for the Tickets and RSVP blocks.
-It's now using auto-size textarea.
+* Fix - Fixed an issue with Tickets and RSVP blocks where long descriptions were breaking the block.
+They now use an auto-resizing textarea.
 [ET-1078]

 = [5.1.2.1] 2021-03-30 =